 In addition to the issues above stakeholders also evaluated the potential negative effects on farming culture and identity; the impact on deer stalking businesses; the potential for ecotourism to benefit local economies; the intrinsic value of lynx to society; the perceived moral obligation to return the species; the disconnect between rural and urban communities on the topic; the lack of trust resulting from the management of previous reintroductions of other species; the conservation prioritisation of existing species and the influence on policy makers.

 Based on the broad range of issues explored in the study it is clear to the eye that the subject is nuanced and complex with significant barriers remaining before trial reintroductions are realistic.
 The report concludes that the parties involved are eager to further the evaluation of lynx reintroductions through a cross-sector Lynx Action Group.
 Its objective will be to build trust and improve knowledge through addressing contested areas, filling gaps and creating new knowledge.

 A Future in Britain

 The return of lynx to Britain is as much a social issue as it is an ecological one.
-While studies suggest that populations of Eurasian lynx could live in Scotland’s forests, its not yet known if there is sufficient local support for the return of this top predator.
-Further work is needed to assess local attitudes to lynx and identify the concerns of those people that would need to learn to coexist with a carnivore.
-Successful reintroductions of Eurasian lynx to other European countries show that it’s possible to restore this beautiful felid to de-wilded landscapes.
+While studies suggest that populations of Eurasian lynx could live in Scotland’s forests, it is clear that there is not yet sufficient local support for the return of this top predator.
+Further work is needed to assess the feasibility of lynx reintroductions and address the concerns of those who would need to learn to coexist with a carnivore.
+Successful reintroductions of Eurasian lynx to other European countries show that it’s possible to restore this beautiful feline to de-wilded landscapes.
 Meanwhile, communities across Europe are learning to live alongside an even more challenging predator, the wolf.

 Glossary of terms